mivanov/editkit/docs/source/install.rst

 Installing
 ==========

-The easiest way to install LocalWiki is by using our Ubuntu package.
+The easiest way to install EditKit is by using our Ubuntu package.

 Installing on Ubuntu
 --------------------

-LocalWiki is available as a prebuilt package for Ubuntu 10.04 LTS or newer.
+EditKit is available as a prebuilt package for Ubuntu 10.04 LTS or newer.

 Just open a terminal and run these commands::

-   sudo apt-get install python-software-properties sudo apt-add-repository ppa:localwiki sudo apt-get update sudo apt-get install localwiki
+   sudo apt-get install python-software-properties sudo apt-add-repository ppa:localwiki sudo apt-get update sudo apt-get install editkit

 That's it!
-Follow the prompts to configure LocalWiki.
+Follow the prompts to configure EditKit.

 .. _dev-install: